acbilson/chaos-content/posts/resources/what-is-a-vaccine.md

 Humans have two immune responses when foreign invaders are detected, the innate and adaptive.

 Skin, snot and white blood cells (leukosytes) fall into the innate category.
-These are generalists who prevent or destroy any intruder not recognized as a healthy human cell.
+These are generalists who prevent or absorb any intruder not recognized as a healthy human cell.

 B and T cells are in the adaptive category.
 These are ~specialists~ assassins which activate only when a specific antigen trigger is received.